Commutators of random matrices from the unitary and orthogonal groups: Results

-The eigenvalue density of random unitary or orthogonal matrices is constant on the unit circle for any value of $N$, $\rho_{U(N)}=\rho_{O(N)}=\frac{1}{2\pi}$.
+The eigenvalue density of random unitary or orthogonal matrices is constant on the unit circle for any value of $N$.
 What about the eigenvalue density of their commutators?
-They are certainly not constant for finite $N$: in Figure 2 we show a few numerically obtained eigenphase distributions of $CU(N)$ and $CO(N)$.
+Eigenvalues are of course of the form $e^{i\theta}$ for $0\le \theta <2\pi$.
+We denote by $\rho_{CG(N)}(\theta)$ the probability density of the eigenphase for random matrices in $CG(N)$.
+When $N$ is odd, every matrix in $CO(N)$ has one eigenvalue equal to $1$; the density we consider is for the remaining ones.
+Since $C$ and $C^{-1}$ only differ by the exchange of the factors $u$ and $v$, they are equally likely, so $\rho_{CG(N)}(\theta)$ is an even function.